-If researchers are required to access a safe haven physically (via a 'safe setting'), they will be required to bring identification with them to verify that they are the researcher who has permission to access the data.
+If researchers are required to access a safe haven physically (via a 'safe setting'), they will be required to bring identification to verify that they are the researcher who has permission to access the data.
 Belongings will be kept in a locker on site as no personal belongings are allowed in the safe setting - this includes mobile phones and smart watches.

 The researcher will be on CCTV for information security purposes.

 Terminals within safe settings only access the safe haven and the software within it.
-If further software is needed, researchers should contact a member of staff who will be able to advise if this is possible.
-It is advisable to check what software is installed fairly early on in the application process to ensure the analysis can be completed using the software available.
+If extra software is needed, researchers should contact a member of staff who will be able to advise if this is possible.
+It is advisable to check this early on in the application process to ensure the analysis can be completed using the software available.

-Any outputs of the researcher's analysis will be checked by at least one member of staff before being released.
+Any outputs of the researcher's analysis will be checked by a member of staff before being released.